Amantini1997/FromUbuntu/AIP/Lecture1.md

 > get-paid (gives you 10 money)
 > buy-candy (takes 15 money away from you)

-The reason behind this is that if an action require **money > 100**, or **money <= 50**, we look at both the upper and lower bounds, and if money required for the action falls into that range, we proceed with the execution of the action.
+The reason behind this is that if an action requires **money > 100**, or **money <= 50**, we look at both the upper and lower bounds, and if money required for the action falls into that range, we proceed with the execution of the action.

 ## Oversubscription (Video 2)
-<div class="definition"><b>Oversubscription:</b> when a planner has to many goals, and can only achieve some of them.</div>
+<div class="definition"><b>Oversubscription:</b> when a planner has too many goals, and can only achieve some of them.</div>

 ## Preferences
 Preferences are condition we want to be true: